As we look at the news this week, it is interesting to see how quickly our priorities can change.

 At least 50,000 Japanese troops are being sent to the parts of the nation that were hardest hit.
 The United States has deployed eight warships to assist the country, and organizations like the Salvation Army are mobilizing to assist rescue workers.

 As of Saturday, the death toll topped 900, and at least 88,000 people were reported missing, according to Japanese media.

 Fears of a nuclear disaster also are high.
 Failed pumping systems at two of the country's power plants have forced the evacuation of more than 83,000 people.
 Officials say there is no immediate danger, but they remain cautious.

 In the meantime, do not nap today!
-Experts say that napping today will only make things worse, as we adjust to last night's time change.
+Experts say that napping today will only make things worse, as we adjust to

 Until next time, feel free to use the comment section to voice your opinion!